coreybutler/common-api/README.md

 app.post('/endpoint/:id', Endpoint.validNumericId, ...)
 ```

-Assures that `:id` exists, as a string.
+Assures `:id` exists, as a string.
 This also supports a query parameter, such as `/endpoint?id=some_id`.

 ### validResult(res, callback)